Call local rate

 However, if a financial consent order is not secured during the divorce process, an ex-spouse may later make a claim on inheritance received post-divorce.
 To prevent this, it’s essential to have a legally binding financial settlement in place to protect your future inheritance from divorce.

-The complexities surrounding inheritance and divorce can be difficult to comprehend.
+The way inheritance works in divorce is dealt with on a case-by-case basis, so it can be complicated.
 That’s why it’s important to seek professional advice from specialist divorce solicitors if you would like a clearer understanding of your legal rights throughout divorce proceedings.

 What happens to inheritance if you are separated but not divorced?